maxludden/supergene-v2/books/book01/md/chapter-0003.md

 Han Sen was pleasantly surprised and pulled out the dagger from his waist.
 He rushed to the front of the cage and stabbed the dagger into the lower belly of the green-scaled beast.
 With a turn of the dagger, the green scaled beast stopped struggling.

-> "Primitive Creature Green-Scaled Beast Killed.
-No Beast Soul Gained.
-Eat The Flesh Of The Primitive Green-Scaled Beast To Gain Zero To Ten Points Randomly."
+> "Primitive creature Green-Scaled Beast killed.
+No beast soul gained.
+Eat the flesh of the Primitive Green-Scaled Beast to gain zero to ten points randomly."

 The strange voice sounded in Han Sen’s mind and left him stunned.